Jens Christian Springmann, MBA, Dipl.-Ing. (FH), RS

 - Sharing a peaceful perspective

-What is it that lets you qualify to be a proper mental and spiritual life coach?
+What is it that lets you qualify to be a proper mental and spiritual coach?

-Essential for me, at the beginning and today, is to bring appropriate characteristics, as well as readiness to transform, with me.
+Essential for me is to bring appropriate characteristics, as well as readiness to transform, with me.
 These characteristics should be considered to be: high sensitivity, calmness to observe, self-awareness, faith in a higher power, a sense of altruism, the capability to feel a communion with the Divine, understanding for the law of cause and effect, but also willingness to take these qualities and unite them into feeling responsible and appointed to act constructively upon them.
 This will cause oneself to make self-experiences, out of which will grow self-knowledge.
-There can be no power to true words if they haven’t been realized and experienced in a deep, compelling, and absolutely convincing manner.
-There are scriptures, lectures, workshops, and teachers that can support us during this process, but in the end, it is all up to oneself as an individual and our on-going strive for pure, humble, gentle and wise virtues, that are directed by our own intuition and peace of mind and spirit that will lead us to the desired knowledge and consciousness of our true identity.
+There can be no power to true words if they haven’t been realized and experienced by oneself in a deep, compelling, and absolutely convincing manner.
+There are scriptures, lectures, workshops, and teachers that can support us during the process, but in the end, it is all up to oneself as an individual and our on-going strive for pure, humble, gentle and wise virtues, that are directed by our own intuition and peace of mind and spirit that will lead us to the desired knowledge and consciousness of our true identity.

 How long was your time of spiritual education?

 The main period of my spiritual education lasted 8 years, including seminars, teachings, and traveling.
 But of course, this is not the reality, because it does not end here.
 And, it is not an education that is taking place; it is more a process of conscious awakening to a reality that is already inside of everyone.
 With our human, material imagination, and desires, we simply block and keep our true identity hidden.
-But we are not able to do so forever, which is why we may suffer at some point in life, with the purpose to finally arise to the beauty of our own being by freeing our mind from adverse thought patterns – step by step.
+But we are not able to do so forever, which is why we may suffer at some point in life, with the purpose to finally arise to the beauty of our own being by freeing our mind from adverse ideas, thought patterns, and imagination – step by step.

 Which spiritual teachers did you meet or attend seminars?